lucasquemelli/twitter_data_extraction/README.md

 ![image](https://user-images.githubusercontent.com/81119854/145682128-b87b56c0-045f-4521-9b4a-c2444fee57ec.png)

-The next step is to execute our project using Spark and Airflow.
+The next step is to execute our project using Spark and store it on the Airflow.

+# 9. Creating work transformation using Spark